WebDevSimplified/Web-Dev-Simplified-Official-Blog/content/blog/2020-08/destructuring-and-spread/index.md

 ### Default Values

-It is pretty common to destructur an object without knowing if a property exists or not.
+It is pretty common to destructure an object without knowing if a property exists or not.
 Many times when this is the case there is a default value you want to apply in case that value does not exist.
 ```js
 const person = { name: 'Kyle', age: 25 }
 const { name = 'Sally', favoriteFood = 'Banana' } = person